 Hos 1:11 (2:23) – they shall come up from the earth

-Hos 6:2 – on the third day he will raise us up, namely Israel and all who are in Christ (Eph 2:6)
+Hos 6:2 – on the third day he will raise Israel and Judah up

 Zech 9:11 (cf. Ps 102:20, 146:7, Isa 42:7, 61:1, Eph 4:8)

-Mal 3:16-4:2 – On a future day God will ‘remember’ those whose names are recorded in his book (Ex 32:32f) by sparing them from destruction and making them his own; they will leap from the grave like calves from the stall
+Mal 3:16-4:2 – On a future day God will remember those whose names are recorded in his book by sparing them from destruction and making them his own

-Acts 24:14-15 Paul confirms that the Law and the Prophets give hope of a resurrection
+Acts 24:14f – Paul confirms that the Law and the Prophets give hope of a resurrection

 I Chr 17:11 – cf. reiteration of this promise in Jer 33:26 when the dynasty is about to be terminated